 What extra benefits and services do I/my child get as a member of Superior HealthPlan?
 How do I get these?

 As a member of Superior, you are able to get extra benefits and services in addition to your regular benefits.
 These are called Value-added Services.
-You can get:
+These include: